-10 Top Tourist Attractions & Things to Do in Guadalajara
+10 Top Tourist Attractions in Guadalajara & Easy Day Trips

 Guadalajara, Mexico's second largest city and capital of the state of Jalisco, enjoys a pleasant subtropical climate and has managed to preserve the independent character of a town conscious of its own traditions.
 The city exudes a distinct European atmosphere, and the Tapatíos, as the people of Guadalajara call themselves, have left their own distinctive mark on its broad avenues, carefully tended parks, and attractive light-colored buildings.
 As well as being famous as a center of mariachi music, Guadalajara is also a stronghold of Charreadas, the Mexican version of the rodeo, along with the popular folk dance known as Jarabe Tapatío - three things, which to travelers, express the very essence of Mexican folk traditions.
 It's also an easy city to explore thanks to the city center's four magnificent squares, handily connected and arranged in the form of a cross with the city's principal tourist attractions set around them.